felipecastilhos/compose-test-sample/README.md

 After this I'd applied this concept on two commercial apps to garantee quality on Design System components.

 ---
+I think this project got outdated.
+So it's probably an abandonware.

 ### How to setup this project
 `!!
 This project only runs in the lastest Android Studio Canary`